-Creation and Interpretation: Stefania Macua e Juan Fresina Scotto
+Creation, Dramaturgy and Interpretation: Pepa Macua e Juan Fresina

 Direction: Gerardo Hochmann